Argiope radon: Predatory feeding

-This spider’s model prey are the stingless bees, which are easily attracted to the decorations and colors of the spiders.
-In addition to chromatic colors, the UV reflecting properties on the abdomen also serve as a way to attract prey.
+This spider's model prey are the stingless bees, which are easily attracted to the decorations and colours of the spiders.
+In addition to chromatic colours, the UV reflecting properties on the abdomen also serve as a way to attract prey.
 However, in general, prey are more likely to approach webs with decorations rather than those that do not have decorations.
 There is no significant difference in the number of prey that can be caught by either solitary or aggregating spiders over a 10-day period.

 Webs

 Web type

 Like other orb-web spiders, A. radon, create spiral, circular webs in addition to silk decorations.
 Their orb-webs are also created pointing towards the southeast-northwest plane.

 Prey capture technique

-The web’s architecture plays a significant role in its functions, especially when the force inputted by the prey is high.
+The web's architecture plays a significant role in its functions, especially when the force inputted by the prey is high.
 Hence, the sparse meshwork of larger webs makes them less likely to capture prey.
 In the high-performing webs, however, the architecture will not be as important.

 Though the amount of biomass the webs can capture is unrelated to the size of the web at low prey kinetic energy levels, rare and large prey contribute much less to the amount of biomass that is captured.
 It is true that there is a selective pathway for how high-performance webs change—large webs with longer radial threads have the ability to capture even more biomass on the web.